Global Rugby Health Research Programme

 World Rugby, New Zealand Rugby and AUT led the inaugural NZ RugbyHealth Project that explored the longer-term health impacts of playing rugby.
 To extend the findings of the impact of rugby history on general health and cognitive functioning a Global Rugby Health Research Progamme is now being launched.

 The Global Rugby Health Research Programme involves countries collaborating to investigate the long term health of retired rugby players.
-The programme is being led by Principal Investigators Professor Patria Hume and Dr Doug King from AUT, and Dr Karen Hind from Leeds Beckett University.
+The programme is being led by Principal Investigators Professor Patria Hume and Dr Doug King from AUT, and Dr Karen Hind from Durham University.
 Additional Co-Principal Investigators for the country projects in the Global Rugby Health Research Programme are:

 - New Zealand: Associate Professor Gwyn Lewis, Associate Professor Alice Theadom (AUT)